‘Give me the right word and the right accent and I will move the world’ – Joseph Conrad

 Each year, members of the Debating Society prepare for national contests, including the Rotary Club of Great Britain Public Speaking events, the Jack Petchey 'Speak Out' competition and the Catenian Public Speaking Competition.
 In addition, in our annual House Choral Speaking Challenge, the best speakers from each of the school's six houses face each other over a series of friendly but highly competitive tests and members of the society from Years 7 to 10 prepare for the UK Magistrates’ Court Mock Trial Competition, where they have enjoyed great success in recent years.
 In addition, boys have the opportunity to sit the Trinity Guildhall Speech and Drama Examinations, where the vast majority attain Merit and Distinction.

-Former stalwart of the Society, Michael Smith, took his experiences to the European Parliament in Brussels and to the headquarters of global financial services company UBS in the City of London, where he spoke eloquently to a distinguished audience of industrialists and the Minister of State for Universities and Science - David Willets - on the importance of languages in the curriculum.
+Former stalwart of the Society, Michael Smith, took his experiences to the European Parliament in Brussels and to the headquarters of global financial services company UBS in the City of London, where he spoke eloquently to a distinguished audience of industrialists and the former Minister of State for Universities and Science - David Willets - on the importance of languages in the curriculum.